jacob414/rm-files/docs/decisions/0003-rmdoc-archive-format.rst

     "textAlignment": "justify",
     "textScale": 1,
     "zoomMode": "bestFit"
     }

 Decision
 --------

-This information given in the CLI transcript of the last sectionshould provide what's needed to support the `.rmdoc` format.
+This information given in the CLI transcript of the last section should provide what's needed to support the `.rmdoc` format.

 Consequences